Robert-Hughes/SanctuaryPlayer/README.md

 TODO:

 * delete/clean up old saved position data.
 Perhaps expires after some time?
-* Show video title instead of ID in saved positions
 * Seems to be a delay sometimes when clicking to toggle the overlay - maybe fixed now, probably a Chrome bug?
     * This was probably because we were starting loads of timers at the same time :O. THis should be fixed now, but if we still have issues, maybe changing from setInterval to setTimeout might prevent multiple timer callbacks from stacking up and 'falling behind'?